James Rorimer: Postwar career

-After the war, Rorimer returned to the Met and to a new position (in 1949) as Director of the Cloisters, reporting directly to the Met's director, Francis Henry Taylor.
-In 1950, James published the account of his tour in World War II in Survival: The salvage and protection of art in war.
+After the war, Rorimer returned to the Met.
+In 1949, he became Director of the Cloisters, reporting directly to the Met's director, Francis Henry Taylor.
+In 1950, Rorimer published an account of his World War II experience called Survival: The salvage and protection of art in war.
 On Taylor's resignation in 1954, Rorimer was placed on the short list of candidates to fill his role, and he became director of the museum eight months later in 1955.

-As director of the Met, Rorimer proved to be a capable administrator, though his directorship was plagued by contentious battles with trustees and the museum's staff.
-Nonetheless, the Met acquired many new and significant works during his eleven-year tenure, including Rembrandt's Aristotle Contemplating the Bust of Homer, and attendance at the museum tripled from 2 million to 6 million visitors annually.
-In September and October 1965, under Rorimer's leadership, the Museum hosted the first International Council of Museums annual meeting to be held outside of Europe.
+As director of the Met, Rorimer proved a capable administrator, though his directorship was plagued by contentious battles with trustees and the museum's staff.
+Nonetheless, the Met acquired many new and significant works during his 11-year tenure, including Rembrandt's Aristotle Contemplating the Bust of Homer, and attendance at the museum tripled from 2 million to 6 million visitors annually.
+In September and October 1965, under Rorimer's leadership, the Museum hosted the first International Council of Museums annual meeting held outside of Europe.